siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 those three without noticing.
 The loop is the persistent organization.
 Physical realization is what carries it.
 Body-image is how a sufficiently rich loop may come to represent and identify that realization from within.

+Once that distinction is held firmly, a further consequence follows.
+Damage to, loss of, or change in the body-image is not identical with destruction of the self.
+The self is not the image it uses to identify its bodily situation.
+A loop may continue while that image is revised, impoverished, or rebuilt.
+The important question is not whether one bodily picture has been preserved intact, but whether the recurrent steering organization that carried and consulted it still persists.

 ## A.8 Values Outside Physics